wmo-im/csv2bufr/docs/source/quickstart.rst

 	pyoscar station --identifier 0-20008-0-SGI > 0-20008-0-SGI.json

-This writes the output to the file 0-20008-0-SGI.json.
+This writes the output to the file 0-20008-0-SGI.json as specified by the redirect (>).

 The following example transforms the data in file ``my-csv-file.csv`` to BUFR using template ``csv-to-bufr-mapping.json`` and writes the output to directory ``output-directory-path``: